 Gary Busey (Tom Sykes), Mimi Rogers (Julie Dreyer), Michael McKean (Phil Dreyer), Kurt Christopher Kinder (Neill Dryer), Candy Hutson (Holly Dreyer), Bruce Glover (Gary Hufford), Elizabeth Ruscio (Rita), Chuck LaFont (Dr Gordon), John Green Jr. (Bernard), Leonard Termo (George)

 Tom Sykes is released from psychiatric confinement, having been placed there since he was a child for burning his family alive in their house.
 He tells his psychiatrist that he wants his own home.
 He comes across a new home being constructed and sneaks in and builds a walled-off hidey-hole in the attic.
 Not long after, husband and wife Phil and Julie Dreyer and their two children move into the home.
-Tom observes and listens in on them from his hiding place, while coming and going up the side of the wall.
+Tom watches and listens in on them from his hiding place.
 He comes to regard them as his own family and even sneaks out to save the young daughter Holly from near drowning.
 When he overhears that Phil is having an affair, he leaves messages to send Julie to the hotel room and walk in on them.
 Upset, she kicks Phil out.
 Tom then saves the son Neill from a school bully and uses this as an opportunity to befriend Julie.
 He starts trying to move in on her while getting rid of those who threaten the family that he now sees as his.

 Hider in the House did do the cinematic rounds when it came out but most people’s exposure to it was more likely as a video release, which is probably a far more suited destination for it.
-The one thing that screenwriter Lem Dobbs does is create a very original psycho film – the idea of the psycho who is obsessed with having an ideal family, not unlike the title character in The Stepfather (1987), and not only that but creates a cubbyhole in their house from which he secretly watches on, engages in their lives and tries to manipulate and inveigle his way to become the man of the household.
+The one thing that screenwriter Lem Dobbs does is create a very original psycho film – the idea of the psycho who is obsessed with having an ideal family, not unlike the title character in The Stepfather (1987).
+Not only that – in an idea borrowed from the tv movie Bad Ronald (1974) – he also creates a cubbyhole in their house from which he secretly watches on and engages in their lives before he tries to manipulate and inveigle his way to become the man of the household.
 It is a fascinating idea, although unfortunately one that fails to get a terribly interesting treatment in the way it transpires on screen.

-Indeed, what you suspect would have made Hider in the House work far better is if it hadn’t been made with the reasonable budget and name actors it has and instead been made as a much trashier, no-budget, no name actors psycho film and let itself go with all stops out rather than the perpetual restraint of Matthew Patrick’s handling.
+Indeed, what you suspect would have made Hider in the House work far better is if it hadn’t been made with the reasonable budget and name actors it has and instead been made as a much trashier, no-budget psycho film with no name actors and let itself go with all stops out rather than the perpetual restraint of Matthew Patrick’s handling.
 Instead, what we get is a safe and easy thriller.
-It is clearly also one made just after the huge success of Fatal Attraction (1987) and undeniably influenced by it.
+It is clearly also one made just after Fatal Attraction (1987) and undeniably influenced by that’s film’s huge success.
 It has the same conservative, family-oriented agenda – an end where the force of psychopathology is eliminated and the family status quo is restored, including the forgiveness of the husband’s sins in straying from his wife’s arms.

 Matthew Patrick is a largely unknown name who had previously made the Spanish horror film Trapped (1982) but has since made only two other little-seen films Night Owl (1993) and Tainted Blood (1993).
-Hider in the House was the screenwriting debut of British writer Lem Dobbs who would go onto deliver scripts for three films for Steven Soderbergh – Kafka (1991), The Limey (1999) and Haywire (2011), as well as the likes of The Hard Way (1999), the amazing Dark City (1998), The Score (2001) and Robert Redford’s The Company You Keep (2012).
+Hider in the House was the screenwriting debut of British writer Lem Dobbs who would go onto deliver scripts for three films for Steven Soderbergh – Kafka (1991), The Limey (1999) and Haywire (2011), as well as the likes of The Hard Way (1999), the amazing Dark City (1998), The Score (2001), Robert Redford’s The Company You Keep (2012) and Gotti (2018).